 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-Do not use this medicine while wearing soft contact lenses.
+Do not use Pred Forte while wearing soft contact lenses.
 A preservative in the medicine could discolor the lenses.
 Use the medicine at least 15 minutes before inserting your contact lenses.

 Wash your hands before using the eye drops.